gathering/gondul/README.rst

 (...), but does not use sudo/root and makes no attempt at configuring the host beyond interacting with docker images and containers.

-It will build and run 4 containers:
+It will build and run 5 containers:

 - nms-db-test - Database
 - nms-front-test -  Frontend (apache)
 - nms-varnish-test - Varnish
 - nms-ping-test - Collector with ping
+- nms-snmp-test - Collector with snmp AND an snmpd running on 127.0.0.1

 The IP of the Varnish instance is reported and can be used.
 The credentials used are 'demo/demo'.

-The repostiroy is mounted as a docker volume under /opt/nms on all containers, which means you can do your editing outside of the containers.
+The repository is mounted as a docker volume under /opt/nms on all containers, which means you can do your editing outside of the containers.

+The last part of the test ansible playbook adds a handfull of dummy-switches with 127.0.0.1 as management IP.

 Architecture
 ------------

-TGNMS is split in multiple roles, at the very core is the database server (postgresql).
+Gondul is split in multiple roles, at the very core is the database server (postgresql).

 The data is provided by three individual data collectors.
 They are found in